TinkerCliffs, ARC’s Flagship Cluster

 Tinkercliffs is hosted in the Steger Hall HPC datacenter on the Virginia Tech campus, so it is physically separated from other ARC HPC systems which are hosted in the AISB Datacenter at the Corporate Research Center (CRC) in Blacksburg.

-An IBM ESS GPFS file system supports /projects for group collaboration and /fastscratch serves high-performance input/output (I/O).
+An IBM ESS GPFS file system supports /projects for group collaboration and a VAST /scratch serves high-performance input/output (I/O).

 Get Started

-Tinkercliffs can be accessed via one of the two login nodes:
+Tinkercliffs can be accessed via one of the two login nodes using your VT credentials:

-For testing purposes, all users will be alloted 240 core-hours each month in the “personal” allocation.
-Researchers at the PI level are able to request resource allocations in the “free” tier (usage fully subsidized by VT) and can allocate 800,000 monthly billing units (normal_q core-hours) among their projects.
+For testing purposes, all users will be alloted an initial 240 core-hours for 90 days in the “personal” allocation.
+Researchers at the PI level are able to request resource allocations in the “free” tier (usage fully subsidized by VT) and can allocate 1,000,000 monthly Service Units among their projects.

-To do this, log in to the ARC allocation portal https://coldfront.arc.vt.edu,
+To create an allocation, log in to the ARC allocation portal https://coldfront.arc.vt.edu

 • select or create a project